ebsi-cgoboncan/platform.developer/README.md

 After you enter to command above, you should see a message like

-> direnv: error <path.info>/empyrean/mobile/empyreango/.envrc is blocked.
+> direnv: error \<path.info>/empyrean/mobile/empyreango/.envrc is blocked.
 Run `direnv allow` to approve its content

 Type in `direnv allow` into y our prompt to activate direnv for EmpyreanGO and wait for nix to build the configuration.

+# Dependencies

+To install packages that are not exposed as a home-manager option, search for the package on nix search and add the package to list with an attribute path of `home.packages` in the `homeManagerConfig` function. e.g. `go dotnet-sdk_8 nodejs_21`.
+Note: Elements in a list are separated by a space, so no punctuation such as commas are needed.

+# Multiple dotnet sdks

+Since multiple versions of dotnet can be installed onto your system, we need to combine the dotnet SDKs and runtimes into a single package if we want to have multiple version installed.
+To create the combined sdk, add `./packages/dotnet` to the list of  `homeManagerConfig.imports`.

 # Uninstall